 The bill would help intercountry adoptees who are without US citizenship by amending current immigration law, plus making the changes and the law retroactive for people born after 1940.

 U.S. House Representatives Yvette Clarke (NY-09) and Alma Adams (NC-12) have introduced the Equal Citizenship for Children Act in Congress in an attempt to fix loopholes in current law that deny US citizenship to thousands of intercountry adoptees despite being adopted by US citizen parents as children decades ago.
 The bill already has seventeen House co-sponsors, all of whom are Democrats.
-It has yet to be assigned a bill number or appear on the Congressional legislative site, but a copy of the bill is here.
+The text of the bill is here.

 Adoptees United has an initial bill analysis on its federal legislative tracking page, though we continue to analyze specific provisions.
 While the analysis is also provided below, ongoing changes and updates to the bill will only be indicated on AU’s federal legislation page.

 Equal Citizenship for Children Act of 2023

 Introduced by Rep. Yvette Clarke (NY-09) and Rep. Alma Adams (NC-12), the Equal Citizenship for Children Act would amend current law so that those who were or are under 18 years of age and residing in the United States in the legal custody of a US citizen parent (whether adoptive or biological and including naturalized US citizens) would automatically acquire US citizenship, retroactive to those born after 12:00pm EST on January 9, 1941.
 The person, while under the age of 18, must also have been residing in the United States as a legal permanent resident (i.e., possessed a green card) or had a “pending application to adjust status to lawful permanent resident.”